FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/README.md

 ## Compilation and packaging
 ### Executables
 The executable (.jar) was created using the Maven Shade plugin.
-These files are available [here](https://github.com/FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/tree/main/deliverables/jar).
+This file is available [here](https://github.com/FerriAlessandro/ing-sw-2022-Ferri-Gabbini-Gaillet/tree/main/deliverables/jar).
-To compile the jars on your own using the Maven package and compile commands.
+To compile the jar on your own use the Maven package and compile commands.

 ## Run the game
 This game requires Java 17 or higher.